bcgov/thlb_impact_analysis/README.md

 ## THLB Data
 The location of THLB can be found through an internal local directory as an ESRI file geodatabase or via a [file transfer protocol (ftp) page](https://www.for.gov.bc.ca/ftp/HTS/external/!publish/DataCatalogue_FAIB_Data/THLB/).
-The internal file geodatabase is preferred for this analysis as it is seamless.
+The internal file geodatabase is preferred for this analysis as it is seamless (not divided by Timber Supply Area).
 The ftp links have been separated into Timber Supply Area / Timber Farm License areas due to size limitations.

 >[!Note]
 ><strong>Tree Farm Licences (TFL) </strong>are area-based tenures which grant nearly exclusive rights to harvest timber and manage forests on a specified area of land.><br />
 ><br />
 ><strong>Timber Supply Areas (TSA) </strong>are geographically defined areas used for timver supply planning.
 Harvesting rights are allocated through volume-based tenures such as Forest Licences rather than exclusive area based rights.
+><br />

+[Tree Farm Licence](https://www2.gov.bc.ca/gov/content/industry/forestry/forest-tenures/timber-harvesting-rights/tfl) holders (aka, Licencees) have their own process for determining THLB within those areas.
+Until very recently, those THLB calculations have not been made available to the provincial government.
+This has made conservation planning difficult.
+In order to get an impression of THLB within the TFL areas, [Forest Analysis and Inventory Branch (FAIB)](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory) has created a raster product called the 'proxyTHLB'.
+Each pixel in the 'proxyTHLB' is 1 square hectare and the pixel values represent the thlb_factor.
+This product is not published, but access can be requested by reaching out to FAIB.

-The THLB Data comes in polygon format and contains several unique fields, most notably:
+The Provincial THLB Data comes in polygon format and contains several unique fields, most notably:
 - **thlb_fact**: A Float Value, between 0 and 1, representing the amount of forest within the associated polygon which contains harvestable timber.
 For example, a polygon with a tblb_fact of 0.75 would contain 75% harvestable timber.
 - **tsr_report_year**: The year that the polygon was created as part of a Timber Supply Review, which must be completed at least every 10 years.
 It is good practive to review this data to ensure data currency.
 - **thlb_area_ha**: This is the area of the polygon multiplied by the thlb_fact and should represent the amount of harvestable land in hectares within the associated polygon.

+The proxyTHLB Data comes in raster format and contains just the single value:
+- **thlb_fact**: A Float Value, between 0 and 1, representing the amount of forest within the associated polygon which contains harvestable timber.
+For example, a 1ha pixel with a tblb_fact of 0.75 would contain 0.75ha of merchantable timber.

 In addition to the THLB data, you will require **input geometries** (ie, your